 The teams participate in sprint ceremonies (backlog refinement, sprint planning, standups, sprint demo or reviews, and retrospectives) and the Scrum Master facilitates them.

 Kanban is a lean methodology, which unlike Scrum, doesn’t have prescribed roles and scrum ceremonies.
 It helps teams to visualize workflow, track the status of work and optimize the flow.

 At first, Kanban was used in the manufacturing and IT sectors, but now it has gained prominence in HR, marketing, and other departments.

-Teams either use physical boards (whiteboard, markers) or digital / online boards to visualize the workflow.
+Teams use either physical boards (whiteboards, markers) or digital / online boards to visualize workflows.
 One of the most prominent and user-friendly digital Kanban tools is Trello.
 Other Kanban tools include ClickUp, Asana, JIRA, Kanbanize, Monday, etc.